- IRAs are investment accounts that help you save for retirement.

-Having a solid financial plan for retirement is the surest path to living comfortably without financial worry or burdens during your retirement years.
-One of the top solutions to building a strong retirement fund is opening an individual retirement account, more commonly known as an IRA.
+Having a solid financial plan for retirement can lead to a strong path to living comfortably without financial worry or burdens during your retirement years.
+One of the top solutions to building a strong retirement fund is opening an IRA.

-So what is an IRA account, and is it right for you?
+So what is an IRA, and is it right for you?
 Read more about why IRAs are a powerful, proactive tool for your retirement savings.
 Your future self will thank you.

-Like with other retirement accounts, the funds you deposit into an IRA are meant to stay and grow there at least until you turn 59.5 years old.
-Early withdrawals may be subject to taxes and a 10% early withdrawal penalty.
+Like with other retirement accounts, the funds you deposit into an IRA are meant to stay and grow there at least until you turn 59 ½ years old.
+Early withdrawals before reaching 59 ½ may be subject to ordinary income taxes and a 10% early withdrawal penalty.

 Types of IRAs

-The two primary types of IRAs that individuals open themselves are traditional IRAs and Roth IRAs.
+The two primary types of IRAs that individuals open are traditional IRAs and Roth IRAs.